KiranBalija09/CAR-INSURANCE-CLAIM-PREDICTION/readme.md

 yeah i have gone through those all small chnage and made accordingly

-now this is need to be saced in testing branch only
+now this is need to be saved in testing branch only

 thank you.